 Slicer choice is one of the most argued topics in the resin printing hobby.
-People have strong opinions, forum threads run to hundreds of replies, and somehow the question “which one do I install” still does not have a short, honest answer.
+People have strong opinions, forum threads run to hundreds of replies, and somehow the question “which one do I install” still does not have a short answer.

 Here is one: install Lychee Free.
 Use it.
 If you hit something it cannot handle, install Chitubox alongside it.
 Ignore the manufacturer slicer unless you have a very specific reason not to.

 That is the whole thing.
-The rest of this article explains why.
+The sections below explain why.

 What a slicer actually does